christinebeaubrun/wolves-client/README.md

-This is a real-time app for wolves.
+This is a real-time chat room app for wolves.
 Made during my training at &yet.